128technology/docs/docs/config_domain-based_web_filter.md

 The category and domain lists are generated on config.
 As new categories and domains are added, the config is updated, but the entire list is not regenerated.

-## Configuring Domain-based Web Filtering
+## Configuring Domain-based Services

-To enable Domain-based Web Filtering, you must configure a broader service under which your child service will nest.
+To enable Domain-based Services, you must configure a broader service under which your child service will nest.
 In many cases, you may have pieces of this procedure already in place, such as  the *internet* service configured as an example below.

-The high level steps for configuring Domain based web filtering are:
+The high level steps for configuring Domain-based Services are:

 - Create a parent service
 - Create a child service to filter